joebaumann/recsys-collectiveaction/README.md

 ```
 ./preprocessing.sh none 1000 fold_0
 ```
-where the command line parameters refer to
+where the command line parameters refer to:
-- the collective strategy: none, ???
+- the collective strategy: none, random, dirlof, inclust, hybrid, atthebeginning, atindex1, ...
 - the collective budget, i.e., the number of playlists that should be manipulated: any number larger than 1
 - the fold description: any unique string.